Multiscale-Genomics/mg-docs/docs/howto/development_checklist.rst

 Checklist
 ^^^^^^^^^

 #.
-Ensure that there is a JSON configration file present in the tool_json for each pipeline.
+Ensure that there is a JSON configuration file present in the tool_json for each pipeline.

 5 - Installation Documentation